 - Visa fee (cash) or a proof of fee payment confirmed by the bank (accepted payment options depend on embassy / consulate).

-- A proof that you have funds of at least 20,000 THB per person and 40,000 THB per family during your stay in Thailand (they rarely ask for it but better be prepared).
+- A proof that you have funds of at least 20,000 THB per person and 40,000 THB per family during your stay in Thailand (usually bank statement with the equivalent amount is requested).

-Thai Embassies and Consulates Issuing Single-Entry Tourist Visa
+Thai Embassies / Consulates for Single Entry Tourist Visa

-- Embassy of Thailand in Phnom Penh, Cambodia (196 Preah Norodom Boulevard, Sangkat Tonle Bassac, Khan Chamcar Mon, Phnom Penh)
+- Royal Thai Embassy in Phnom Penh, Cambodia (196 Preah Norodom Boulevard, Sangkat Tonle Bassac, Khan Chamcar Mon, Phnom Penh)

-- Consulate-General of Thailand in Savannaket, Laos (9 Road Ban Huameuang N, Kaysone Phomvihane District, Savannakhet Province, Savannakhet)
+- Royal Thai Consulate-General in Savannaket, Laos (9 Road Ban Huameuang N, Kaysone Phomvihane District, Savannakhet Province, Savannakhet)

-- Embassy of Thailand in Vientiane, Laos (applying for visa at: Consular Section, Unit 15 Bourichane Road, Ban Phone Si Nuan,Muang Si Sattanak, Vientiane) - read more about getting Thailand Visa in Vientiane
+- Royal Thai Embassy in Vientiane, Laos (applying for visa at: Consular Section, Unit 15 Bourichane Road, Ban Phone Si Nuan,Muang Si Sattanak, Vientiane) - read more about getting Thailand Visa in Vientiane

-- Consulate-General of Thailand in Kota Bharu, Malaysia (4426 Jalan Pengkalan Chepa, Kota Bharu, Kelantan)
+- Royal Thai Consulate-General in Kota Bharu, Malaysia (4426 Jalan Pengkalan Chepa, Kota Bharu, Kelantan)

-- Embassy of Thailand in Kuala Lumpur, Malaysia (206 Jalan Ampang, Kuala Lumpur)
+- Royal Thai Embassy in Kuala Lumpur, Malaysia (206 Jalan Ampang, Kuala Lumpur)

-- Consulate-General of Thailand in Penang, Malaysia (1, Jalan Tunku Abdul Rahman, Penang)
+- Royal Thai Consulate-General in Penang, Malaysia (1, Jalan Tunku Abdul Rahman, Penang)

-- Embassy of Thailand in Yangon, Myanmar (94, Pyay Road, Dagon Township Yangon) - read more about getting Thailand Visa in Yangon
+- Royal Thai Embassy in Yangon, Myanmar (94, Pyay Road, Dagon Township Yangon) - read more about getting Thailand Visa in Yangon

 Thailand E-Visa Application

-Thailand E-Visa Application service giving an opportunity to apply for Thai visa online was recently launched.
-E-Visa service will make application for Thailand visa at Thai embassies and consulates much easier.
+Thailand E-Visa Application service giving an opportunity to apply for Thai visa online is available.
+E-Visa service makes application for Thailand visa at Thai embassies and consulates much easier.
 However, Thailand E-Visa application system is still used just by some Thai embassies worldwide.

 Thailand Immigration control procedure at the airport in Thailand is briefly described here: Thailand Immigration Control Procedure for Foreigners.